McTonderski/MikroProcki/README.md

  ----
  ### **Success criteria**

 Writing a program which will by recognizing the position of the device, distinguishing between single and double tapping, tapping the uploaded rhythm.
-Additionally playing programmed rhythm e.g. from Rubik's repertoire while turning the board over which will also reset previously set pace.

  ----
  ### **Desired Result**

 Desired outcome of this project would be a device which lets user set the pace of the tapping to help keeping the tempo while playing the instruments or singing.
-Addit
+Additionally playing programmed rhythm e.g. from Rubik's repertoire while turning the board over which will also reset previously set pace.

  ----
  ### **Technical specification**